Role of BMR in maintaining your weight

 Your BMR = 370 + (21.6 X 43.6) = 1312 calories

-To determine TDEE from BMR, you simply multiply BMR by the activity multiplier:
+To determine TDEE from BMR, you simply multiply BMR by the

 Example: